 The HVAC/R service technician apprenticeship will require students to maintain numerous pieces of equipment, diagnose problems, and take corrective action when necessary.

 The Steamfitters Local 420 Union Association, located in Philadelphia, Pennsylvania, offers a mechanical equipment apprenticeship training program that includes instruction in HVAC skills.
 The trade also includes repairing, overhauling, and replacement of refrigeration condensers, compressors, metering devices, cooling towers, and evaporators.

 Prior experience in HVAC or mechanics is not required to apply to the program.
 Upon completion of the five-year apprenticeship, technicians will be members of the local union and able to take up union jobs.

 Applicants must be at least 18 years of age, possess a high school diploma or GED equivalent, and have a valid state-issued driver's license.
 Applicants should also be highly interested in performing physical work that the trade entails, as well as prepare to work in remote areas, sometimes alone.

 In Southeastern Colorado, plumbers, pipefitters, and service journeymen including HVAC technicians are represented by Local Union #58.
 This union offers apprenticeship training for all the occupations they represent.
-The HVAC apprenticeship lasts five years and consists of fieldwork, in addition to class instruction two nights per week for the duration of the five-year term.
+The HVAC apprenticeship lasts five years and consists of fieldwork and class instruction two nights per week for the five-year term.
 The JATC (Joint Apprenticeship Training Committee) facilitates this apprenticeship program.